kkpolak/Jardrew/README.md

 The application is supported by using the appropriate endpoint.
 Endpoints will be supported from the frontend side in the future.
 For using the application at the moment, you have to manually use individual endpoints.

-Main and general functionalities of the application:
-     • handling of the warehouse database
-     • element database support
-     • handling of sales documentation - invoice generation system
+Main and general functionalities of the application: handling of the warehouse database, element database support, handling of sales documentation - invoice generation system.

 Design patterns: